bootique/bootique/UPGRADE.md

   implementation, do not override JobModule, and do not redefine LockHandler injection point .
 Instead call the extender like this: `JobModule.extend(binder).addLockHandler("my-lock", MyLockHandler.class)`

+* [bootique-cayenne #97](https://github.com/bootique/bootique-agrest/issues/97): Cayenne 4.0 is no longer supported.
+  If you import `io.bootique.cayenne:bootique-cayenne` in your project (as well as `io.bootique.cayenne:bootique-jcache`, `io.bootique.cayenne:bootique-cayenne-test` and `io.bootique.cayenne:bootique-cayenne-junit5`) they will not be available.
+You will need to change the import to `io.bootique.cayenne:bootique-cayenne41` or `io.bootique.cayenne:bootique-cayenne42` (depending on which version you are uprading to).
+Same goes for `-jcache`, `-test` and `-junit5` modules.

-* [bootique-agrest #62](https://github.com/bootique/bootique-agrest/issues/62): Cayenne 4.0 is no longer supported.
+* [bootique-agrest #62](https://github.com/bootique/bootique-agrest/issues/62): As mentioned above, Cayenne 4.0 is no longer supported.
 If you import `io.bootique.agrest:bootique-agrest` in your project, it will not be available.
-So change the import to `io.bootique.agrest:bootique-agrest-cayenne41` or `io.bootique.agrest:bootique-agrest-cayenne42`.
+You will need to change the import to `io.bootique.agrest:bootique-agrest-cayenne41` or `io.bootique.agrest:bootique-agrest-cayenne42`.

-* [bootique-linkmove #49](https://github.com/bootique/bootique-linkmove/issues/49): Cayenne 4.0 is no longer supported.
+* [bootique-linkmove #49](https://github.com/bootique/bootique-linkmove/issues/49): As mentioned above, Cayenne 4.0 is no longer supported.
   If you import `io.bootique.linkmove:bootique-linkmove` (and `io.bootique.linkmove:bootique-linkmove-json` and `io.bootique.linkmove:bootique-linkmove-rest`) in your project, they will not be available.
 You need to change the imports to `io.bootique.linkmove:bootique-linkmove-cayenne41` or `io.bootique.linkmove:bootique-linkmove-cayenne42`